 G. Utilities.

 (1) Water supply.
 All sites being reviewed shall have a water supply adequate for the uses proposed.
-Since the water supply may be used for fire protection as well as normal onsite uses, connection to the public water supply will be preferred and may be required.
-Nonpublic water supplies shall require the approval of the Board of Health.
+Since the water supply may be used for fire protection as well as normal on-site uses, connection to the public water supply will be preferred and may be required.
+Non-public water supplies shall require the approval of the Board of Health.

 (2) Sanitary sewer.
-All sites being reviewed shall have sewage disposal adequate for the uses proposed as determined by the Board of Health.
+All sites being reviewed shall have sewage disposal adequate for the uses proposed, as determined by the Board of Health.
 Connection to the Town disposal system will be preferred.

 H. Other utilities.
-Gas, electric, telephone, etc. shall, if situated in a floodprone area, be flood-proofed and approved by the Department of Public Works or the Board's consulting engineer.
-Applicants will be encouraged and may be required to install utility services, including electricity, telephone and cable antenna television services underground, and will be required to follow an approved distribution plan.
+Gas, electric, telephone, etc. shall, if situated in a flood-prone area, be floodproofed and approved by the Department of Public Works or the Board's consulting engineer.
+Applicants will be encouraged and may be required to install utility services, including electricity, telephone and cable antenna television services, underground, and will be required to follow an approved distribution plan.
 Any associated overhead structures shall be in conformity with Town standards.
-Any related equipment, such as transformers, switching mechanisms, or other vital components shall, if situated in a floodprone area, be flood-proofed and approved by the Department of Public Works or the Board's consulting engineer.
+Any related equipment, such as transformers, switching mechanisms, or other vital components, shall, if situated in a flood-prone area, be floodproofed and approved by the Department of Public Works or the Board's consulting engineer.

 I. Stormwater disposal.
-Insofar as possible stormwater disposal shall be accomplished through the use of structures and facilities that return the stormwater to the soil as expeditiously as possible such as grassed swales or bioretention basins.
-Current state standards for lowimpact development must be followed.
+Insofar as possible, stormwater disposal shall be accomplished through the use of structures and facilities that return the stormwater to the soil as expeditiously as possible, such as grassed swales or bioretention basins.
+Current state standards for low-impact development must be followed.
 The construction of systems that will discharge stormwater into a stream or wetland may be permitted only when no other feasible option is available.

 (1) If catch basins and underground piping are allowed for stormwater disposal, catch basins shall be constructed in conformity with specifications of the Board of Public Works and shall be so located as to properly perform their function.
 Stormwater management systems, explanations of their operation, including methods of maintaining any existing drainage pattern, and explanation of how the proposed stormwater management system shall comply with the Massachusetts Stormwater Handbook.

 (2) All stormwater disposal systems shall be designed and built so as to prevent the discharge of stormwater onto adjacent properties in greater amounts or at greater flow rates than existed prior to the development.
-Neither shall Stormwater from the site be discharged onto another lot so as to create a nuisance.
+Stormwater from the site shall not be discharged onto another lot so as to create a nuisance.
 Remediation of existing nuisances may be required.

-Landscape plan required.

-(1) The applicant, shall submit as part of the site plan application a landscape plan prepared by a registered landscape architect which shall specify the number, location, and type of trees and other plants to be planted on the site.

-(2) Appropriate landscaping and/or fencing buffers to protect neighboring properties from lighting and noise and to restrict public access to the adjacent properties will be is required.

 J. School bus stops.
 If the site will include residential units and is in an area where transportation of school students may be required, the applicant shall consult with the School Department as to likely school bus stop locations and shall make sure such locations will provide safe access for students.
 Student shelter(s) may be required.

-.
-Signs.
-Signs proposed for the site must be shown on the plans.
-Signs must conform to the Winchendon Zoning Bylaw.

 K. Exterior lighting.
 If parking areas are likely to be used after dark, adequate lighting of the parking areas shall be provided so that pedestrians can see and be seen.